Fusion food at its finest

-CHENNAI: Anglo-Indian cuisine is a heritage cuisine that is gradually disappearing from the food scene in recent days.
+Anglo-Indian cuisine is a heritage cuisine that is gradually disappearing from the food scene in recent days.
 This cuisine is a fusion food that developed primarily when the British ruled over India.
 A lot has been said about all that was lost as a result, but what was gained is the intermingling of food and culture leading to a richer heritage.
 This interesting melange gradually gave life to this new form of cuisine.
-The technique, the spices, the dishes...were all remade to suit the European palate.

-Though the prefix Anglo would indicate Anglo-Saxon descent, a broader definition would include other European lineages with the arrival of successive explorers like the Dutch, Portuguese, and French who colonised different pockets of India.

 Fusion cuisines are dime a dozen now as creative chefs keep pushing boundaries, but Anglo-Indian cuisine has evolved over a few centuries more organically.
 Much like the Parsis, the Anglo-Indian community is dwindling and most of them live in Kolkata, Mumbai, and Chennai.
 A small group also lives in old railway towns and hill stations like Darjeeling and Kalimpong.
-Many of them have migrated to countries like Australia, Canada, and New Zealand.
 Over the years, Anglo-Indian cuisine has evolved by adapting to various regions of India.
-For example, in the south, Anglo Indian curries are made with coconut; in the north, with tomato paste, meat, and potatoes and in the east, with mustard and freshwater fish.
+For example, in the south, Anglo Indian curries are made with coconut; in the north, with tomato paste, meat, and potatoes and in the east, with mustard and fish.

 Lamb ball curry